Guide to Living in Montreal

 From museums to art galleries, historic sites to beautiful architecture, Montreal has something for everyone.

-Mount Royal offers one of the best known vistas in Canada.
 Located in the heart of the city, this urban park features popular hiking and cycling trails in the summer, and cross country skiing and tobogganing in the winter.
+The 233 metre summit offers an outstanding view of the entire city.

 For those who enjoy a more guided approach, museums like the Musée d'art contemporain de Montréal (Montreal Contemporary Art Museum), the Biodome and the Olympic Park offer reasonably priced guided tours of some of Montreal's landmarks.